Dani3lSun/apex-plugin-dropzone/README.md

 It is based on JS Framework dropzone.js (https://github.com/enyo/dropzone).

 ##Changelog
+####1.5 - performance improvements(removed redundant AJAX call) / split the clob into a 30k param array (OHS 32k limit for params) / added callback function to apex.server.plugin that processes the files queue

 ####1.4 - added option to refresh a chosen region (with REGION_STATIC_ID) after uploading of all files is complete / Copy&Paste support of images in modern Browsers (like Chrome)

 ####1.3 - set default for "max Files" to dropzone default of 256